-Our primary investing activities are the origination of one- to four-family, non-residential and multi-family real estate and other loans, including loans originated for sale, and the purchase of investment securities.
-For the year ended June 30, 2023, our net increase in loans (originations in excess of principal payments and payoffs) totaled \$2.0 million compared to \$14.3 million for the year ended June 30, 2022.
-For the years ended June 30, 2023 and 2022, we did not purchase any loans.
-We did not sell any loans during the year ended June 30, 2023.
-We sold two loans for \$274 thousand during the year ended June 30, 2022.
-Cash received from the sales, calls, maturities and pay-downs on securities totaled \$19.0 million and \$23.0 million for the years ended June 30, 2023 and 2022, respectively.
-We purchased \$9.8 million and \$207.4 million of securities during the years ended June 30, 2023 and 2022, respectively.
+Our primary investing activities are the origination of one- to four-family, non-residential and multi-family real estate and other loans and the purchase of investment securities.
+For the year ended June 30, 2024, our net decrease in loans (principal payments and payoffs exceeded originations) totaled \$6.9 million compared to a \$2.0 million increase for the year ended June 30, 2023.
+For the years ended June 30, 2024 and 2023, we did not purchase or sell any loans.
+Cash received from the sales, calls, maturities and pay-downs on securities totaled \$24.8 million and \$19.0 million for the years ended June 30, 2024 and 2023, respectively.
+We purchased \$2.2 million and \$9.8 million of securities during the years ended June 30, 2024 and 2023, respectively.

 Deposit flows are generally affected by the level of interest rates we offer, the interest rates and products offered by local competitors, and other factors.
+Total deposits decreased \$5.5 million during the year ended June 30, 2024 primarily due to a \$31.6 million decrease in money market accounts and an \$8.1 million decrease in savings accounts, partially offset by a \$16.2 million increase in interest bearing checking accounts and a \$14.3 million increase in certificate of deposit accounts.
 Total deposits increased \$28.6 million during the year ended June 30, 2023 primarily due to an increase in money market accounts and non-core time deposits.
-The significant rise in interest rates during the Company's fiscal year ended June 30, 2023 created a highly competitive market for deposits and created a shift in our depositors' preference to these products.
-Total deposits increased \$53.5 million during the year ended June 30, 2022 primarily due to an \$82.5 million increase in core deposits primarily due to branch expansion, partially offset by a \$29.0 million decrease in non-core time deposits.
-The decrease in time deposits was consistent with the planned run-off associated with our re-pricing of higher-cost, non-relationship-based deposit accounts.
+The significant rise in interest rates during the Company's fiscal year ended June 30, 2023 and elevated rate environment during the fiscal year ended June 30, 2024 created a highly competitive market for deposits and created a shift in our depositors' preference to these products.

 Liquidity management is both a daily and long-term function of business management.
 If we require funds beyond our ability to generate them internally, borrowing agreements exist with the FHLB of Pittsburgh to provide advances.
 As a member of the FHLB of Pittsburgh, we are required to own capital stock in the FHLB of Pittsburgh and are authorized to apply for advances on the security of such stock and certain of our mortgage loans and other assets (principally securities which are obligations of, or guaranteed by, the United States), provided certain standards related to credit-worthiness have been met.
-We had an available borrowing limit of \$295.0 million and \$292.7 million from the FHLB of Pittsburgh as of June 30, 2023 and 2022, respectively.
-There were \$34.0 million and \$65.0 million, respectively, of FHLB advances outstanding at June 30, 2023 and 2022, respectively.
+We had an available borrowing limit of \$287.3 million and \$295.0 million from the FHLB of Pittsburgh as of June 30, 2024 and 2023, respectively.
+There were \$48.0 million and \$34.0 million, respectively, of FHLB advances outstanding at June 30, 2024 and 2023, respectively.

-At June 30, 2023, we had outstanding commitments to originate loans of \$6.9 million, unfunded commitments under lines of credit of \$75.4 million and \$86 thousand of standby letters of credit.
-At June 30, 2023, certificates of deposit scheduled to mature in less than one year totaled \$121.7 million.
+At June 30, 2024, we had outstanding commitments to originate loans of \$15.7 million, unfunded commitments under lines of credit of \$65.7 million and \$86 thousand of standby letters of credit.
+At June 30, 2024, certificates of deposit scheduled to mature in less than one year totaled \$154.3 million.
 Based on prior experience, management believes that a significant portion of such deposits will remain with us, although there can be no assurance that this will be the case.
 In the event a significant portion of our deposits are not retained by us, we will have to utilize other funding sources, such as FHLB advances, in order to maintain our level of assets.
 Alternatively, we could reduce our level of liquid assets, such as our cash and cash equivalents.
 In addition, the cost of such deposits may be significantly higher if market interest rates are higher at the time of renewal.